 There seems to be a mystery about hydrogen sulfide and septic systems.
 In some areas of the country the damage related to hydrogen sulfide is severe, and in other areas it is a non-issue.
 Let us begin by first understanding the issues surrounding hydrogen sulfide and septic tanks:

-The sulfuric acid attacks the concrete from which the tank and distribution box is made.
+The sulfuric acid attacks the concrete from which the tank, distribution box and septic tank riser is made.
 Depending on the conditions, severe deterioration of the concrete can occur in a few years.
+Plastic septic tank risers are not affected by the hydrogen sulfide gas and acid.

 Signs of deterioration are spalling of the concrete surface, white formations of ettringite (calcium sulfoaluminate) on the surface of the concrete just above the water line and exposure of rebar and reinforcing steel that was once encapsulated in the concrete.